 So does it mean that all Apple Watches are defective?
 They could be, but it would be unwise to draw any conclusions at this point without waiting for the final decision in the lawsuit.
 The Compass Law Group, LLP will keep an eye on the developments in this high-profile product liability case in California.

 Apple accused of ‘actively’ concealing defects

 In the lawsuit, the plaintiff’s lawyers also accuse Apple of “actively” concealing problems and defects of its products.
 Furthermore, the company with an estimated net worth of nearly $1 trillion is being accused of denying the existence of defects in Apple Watches, which the tech giant has routinely labeled as “accidental damage” and refused to honor the terms of warranties.

 Although Apple has addressed some problems with its Watches, it has been reluctant to issue an official statement on the matter.
 Furthermore, the company has yet to respond to the ongoing class-action product liability lawsuit.
 Previously, the company has addressed such issues as separated back covers and swollen batteries, detached screens, and several other problems.

 How can you recover damages if you use Apple Watch?

 If Apple loses the lawsuit, does it mean that you will be entitled to compensation if you are one of the many users of Apple Watch?
-“Yes, you may be entitled to recover damages,” says our Los Angeles product liability attorney at the Compass Law Group, PC “But it all depends on the circumstances in your particular case.”
+“Yes, you may be entitled to recover damages,” says our Los Angeles product liability attorney at the Compass Law Group, LLP “But it all depends on the circumstances in your particular case.”

 Do you want to find out how to receive compensation from Apple if you are one of the users of the defective Apple Watch?